 - Generous discount on future emergency and specialty care

 - Branded treat bag filled with pet-friendly toys and treats

 - A 'furever' photo on our wall of heroes

 - Loving attention with each donation

-- The satisfaction that comes in knowing that your pet is helping to save the lives of other pets with each donation
+- The pride that comes in knowing that your pet is helping to save the lives of other pets with each donation

 To become a blood donor, a pet must be: